dvolk/sc/README.md

 python3 app.py test4.yaml
 ```

 There's an optional argument `--term-program`, which can be given your preferred terminal emulator.
 Its default value is `x-terminal-emulator`, which should use your system terminal emulator.
 If you set `--term-program` to `xtermjs`, it will use the xtermjs web terminal instead of a local system terminal.
 This feature is a work in progress and comes with limitations compared to the system terminal.
+It is based on [xterm.js](https://xtermjs.org/) an [pyxtermjs](https://github.com/cs01/pyxtermjs).

 Open browser to http://localhost:1234